tushef/deep-embedded-kmeans-clustering-pytorch/README.md

 ### Using Example Scripts

-We provide several example scripts in the `scripts/` directory:
+Some example scripts in the `scripts/` directory are provided:

 ```bash
 # Quick test (reduced epochs)